RootKit-Org/AI-Aimbot/README.md

 If you are comfortable with your skills, you can run the other 4 versions.
 You can also get AMD GPUs running the bot using the onnx version.
 This is advance stuff. **If you are not advance, skip to pre-setup below.** Python 3.9 is recommened if you are going to continue due to packages compatibility issues.

+**EXPECT LITTLE TO NO HELP FROM STAFF IN REGARDS TO ANY OF THE ADVANCE SET UP UNLESS YOU ARE A PATREON MEMBER.** This includes openning issues.
+If you are opening an issue, give full content including but not limited to OS, GPU, RAM, Toolkit version, cuDNN version, tensorRT version, etc.

 `main_torch_gpu.py` will be the easiest to get running.
 You just need to install pip install `cupy` based on your CUDA Toolkti version.
 This can give up to a 10% performance boost.

 `main_onnx_cpu.py` is for those of you who don't have a nvidia CPU.
 It will be optimized for CPU based compute.
 You need to `pip install onnxruntime`.